natcap/natural-capital-footprint-impact/README.md

 ## Output formats

 {???
-Add details about the output fields - names, units, description, etc. An example for each would be good too. ???}
+Add an example output table for both footprint statistics and company statistics ???}

 ### Footprint statistics vector
 The output vector attribute table is based on the point or polygon asset vector provided as input.
 Using the provided service list, 30 columns named `<es_id>_<statistic>` are added to the original attribute table, one for each combination of the 5 ecosystem services and these 6 statistics: